pyne/pyne/docs/theorymanual/spatial_solvers.rst

 General DGFEM
 *****************************

-"The Discontinuous Galerkin Finite Element Method (DGFEM) solver uses identical test and trial function spaces that are typically substituted into the weak form of the transport equation and tested against all members of the test space to obtain a per-cell system of equations." ([Schunert]_, p.25) Two families of DGFEM function spaces are mostly used in discretizing the spatial variable in the SN approximation of the transport equation: (1) the *complete* family and (2) the *Lagrange* family." ([Schunert]_,p.27)
+"The Discontinuous Galerkin Finite Element Method (DGFEM) solver uses identical test and trial function spaces that are typically substituted into the weak form of the transport equation and tested against all members of the test space to obtain a per-cell system of equations." ([Schunert]_, p.25) Two families of DGFEM function spaces are most commonly used in discretizing the spatial variable in the SN approximation of the transport equation:

+1. the *complete* family and
+2. the *Lagrange* family" ([Schunert]_, p.27)

-"Assume that we formulate our function spaces such that we solve for point values of the flux, i.e. we use Lagrange polynomials as basis functions.
+Assume that we formulate our function spaces such that we solve for point values of the flux, i.e. we use *Lagrange* polynomials as basis functions.
 Then, in two-dimensional triangular geometry and three-dimensional tetrahedral geometry the complete basis would require one flux value per corner point.
 The Lagrange basis would introduce more degrees of freedom that are not associated with the flux values in the corner points.
-In two-dimensional and three-dimensional Cartesian geometry the Lagrange family would result in one flux value per corner point.
-The complete basis would result in less degrees of freedom.
-For Λ = 1 for example, the Lagrange function space seems for more natural for Cartesian meshes, while the complete family appears to be a more natural choice for triangles/tetrahedra." ([Schunert]_,p.28)
+In two-dimensional and three-dimensional Cartesian geometry, the *Lagrange* family would result in one flux value per corner point.
+The *complete* basis would result in fewer degrees of freedom.
+For Λ = 1, for example, the Lagrange function space seems more natural for Cartesian meshes, while the complete family appears to be a more natural choice for triangles/tetrahedra ([Schunert]_, p.28).

+There are three DGFEM-type solvers accessible in PyNE, discussed further below:

+1. :ref:`Lagrange <dgfem-lagrange>`
+2. :ref:`Linear-Discontinuous (LD) <dgfem-ld>`
+3. :ref:`Linear-Linear (LL) <dgfem-ll>`

-When comparing these three included DGFEM solvers with a fixed expansion order, the Lagrange family is more accurate, while the complete family executes faster.
+When comparing the three included DGFEM solvers with a fixed expansion order, the Lagrange family is more accurate and the complete family executes more quickly.

 .. _dgfem-lagrange: